Discover the 68 Swayambhulingas: Self-Manifested Shiva Forms and Bharat’s Sacred Geography

 What are the 68 Swayambhulingas?

-The linga signifies the cosmic pillar of consciousness and the aniconic, formless aspect of the divine.
-It gestures to the limitless nature of consciousness.
+The linga is described as a cosmic pillar of consciousness and an aniconic symbol of the formless divine.
+It gestures toward the limitless nature of consciousness and being rather than confining Shiva to a single form.

-Which pilgrimage practices are associated with the Swayambhulingas?
+How do pilgrimage practices relate to the Swayambhulingas?